awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 ## AWS Account Numbers<a name="StreamingDistValuesAWSAccountNumbers"></a>

 If you want to create signed URLs using AWS accounts in addition to or instead of the current account, enter one AWS account number per line in this field\.
 Note the following:
 + The accounts that you specify must have at least one active CloudFront key pair\.
-For more information, see [Creating CloudFront Key Pairs for Your Trusted Signers](private-content-trusted-signers.md#private-content-creating-cloudfront-key-pairs)\.
+For more information, see [Creating key pairs for your signers](private-content-trusted-signers.md#private-content-creating-cloudfront-key-pairs)\.
 + You can't create CloudFront key pairs for IAM users, so you can't use IAM users as trusted signers\.
 + For information about how to get the AWS account number for an account, see [How Do I Get Security Credentials?](https://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *Amazon Web Services General Reference*\.
 + If you enter the account number for the current account, CloudFront automatically checks the **Self** checkbox and removes the account number from the **AWS Account Numbers** list\.